kadern0/simple-app/Readme.md

 "By using a combination of IAM policies, users, and roles, CloudFormation-specific IAM conditions, and stack policies, you can ensure that your CloudFormation stacks are used as intended and minimize accidental resource updates or deletions."

-I have been a bit "relaxed" with the IAM permissions as I didn't want to bee dealing with policies as I saw it as an exercise, still I am aware that each account and stack should be guaranteed the least privileges to ensure its correct function without being able to create any side effects.
+I have been a bit "relaxed" with the IAM permissions as I didn't want to be dealing with policies as I saw it as an exercise (and I had to get familiar with a lot of new tools), still I am aware that each account and stack should be guaranteed the least privileges to ensure its correct function without being able to create any side effects.